 What is a subledger?

-An accounting subledger is a database or book of accounts used to store a detailed subset of double entry accounting transactions.
-A subledger contains data at the lowest, most granular level and feeds entries into general ledger(s) – either in the cloud or on premise – for accounting and reporting.
-The subledger integrates and retains all transactional and event level detail, providing a linkage point between the source systems where the data originated and the target systems (GL, Analytics & BI solutions, AI tooling, etc.) that can turn that data into reporting and insights.
+A subledger stores and maintains financials at a more detailed level than a General Ledger (GL), which aids analysis, reconciliations and substantiation without overloading the GL.
+It integrates and retains all transactional and event-level detail, providing a linkage point between the source systems where the data originated and the target systems (GL, Analytics & BI solutions, AI tooling, etc.) that can turn that data into reporting and insights.

-‘Thin’ General Ledgers on the other hand are kept, well, General!
-The system is left to do what it’s meant to do which is focus on highly-performant, statutory accounting and reporting as quickly as possible.
+‘Thin’ general ledgers on the other hand are kept – well – General!
+The solution is left to do what it’s meant to do which is focus on highly performant, statutory accounting and reporting as quickly as possible.
 Granular data can be held in the subledger with summarized balances sent to the GL.

 Support a move to a cloud GL

 One of the most challenging cloud projects for a Financial Services company can be the shift from an on-premise ERP solution – which includes the general ledger (GL) – to a cloud-based ERP solution.

 Transitioning this core system – or systems as many organizations end up with multiple GLs due to merger and acquisition activity – from a deeply entrenched, highly customized solution to a SaaS solution can be very beneficial in terms of reducing the overall cost of finance and increasing automation and efficiency.
 However, it introduces certain challenges like aligning to solution standardization, addressing data migration requirements, and assessing the need for surrounding services.
 You can read a more about how companies like Commonwealth Bank of Australia, Legal and General America and OneAmerica are using subledgers to derisk the transition to a cloud GL as a part of a wider finance modernization effort.

 Consolidate multiple general ledgers